AirtestProject/Airtest/docs/README_MORE.rst

 Basic Usage
 ------------

-Airtest aims at providing platform independent API, so that you can write automated cases once and run it on multiple devices.
+Airtest aims at providing platform independent API, so that you can write automated cases once and run it on multiple devices and platforms.

 1. Using `connect_device`_ API you can connect to any android/iOS device or windows application.